haml/haml/README.md

 the original implementation.
 Hampton is no longer involved in day-to-day coding, but still consults on language issues.

-[Nathan Weizenbaum](http://nex-3.com) was for many years the primary developer and architect of the "modern" Ruby implementation of Haml.
+[Natalie Weizenbaum](http://nex-3.com) was for many years the primary developer and architect of the "modern" Ruby implementation of Haml.

 ## License

-Some of Nathan's work on Haml was supported by Unspace Interactive.
+Some of Natalie's work on Haml was supported by Unspace Interactive.

 Beyond that, the implementation is licensed under the MIT License.

-Copyright (c) 2006-2013 Hampton Catlin, Nathan Weizenbaum and the Haml team
+Copyright (c) 2006-2013 Hampton Catlin, Natalie Weizenbaum and the Haml team

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in